crazystuffofficial/PHPSpy/README.md

 <hr>
 <h2>Setup:</h2>

-Run setup.php, add a username and password (leave inputs blank if you don't want a username and password), add the base url (the origin of the website, but ith slash at the end.
+Run setup.php, add a username and password (leave inputs blank if you don't want a username and password), add the base url (the origin of the website, but with a slash at the end.
 Best to use autofill), and you're done!
 Enjoy!!
 <p></p>